Start with Veggies…Choose your size

 Members who choose Wednesday Farm Pick Up get their box packed for them by our staff using your preferences on Harvie.
 This is a great pick up for busy weekenders, local locals, or those who want a nice mid-week drive in the country.
 If you have time, you can see the fields and visit the animals as well.

 Wed 4 pm – 10 pm

-Keystone Homebrew Store in Bethlehem hosts a Wednesday Drop Off Site for our members.
+Bonn Place Brewing is taking over our Keystone Pick up Site in Bethlehem on Wednesdays.
 This is a great option for those at the eastern limits or outside of our delivery area.
 Because we drop off multiple boxes at one place, the fee is less than home delivery.
-Address: 126-128 E Third St. Bethlehem

 ST. STEPHEN OF HUNGARY CATHOLIC CHURCH

 Sat 8:30 am – 10 am

 St. Stephen’s church in Allentown hosts a Saturday Drop Off Site for our members.
 This is a great option for those at the church or in the surrounding neighborhoods.
 Because we drop off multiple boxes at one place, it the fee is less than home delivery.